Reflecting on 3 years of practicing ‘Weekly Check-Ins’ with my husband

 ✿ ✿ ✿

-About the author: Jaclyn Zeal is a licensed marriage and family therapist, specializing in helping women and couples develop more embodied, trusting relationships with themselves and each other.
-Jaclyn has a solo private practice and operates out of a wellness center in Royersford, PA.
-Learn more about Jaclyn, and her services and fees.
+Jaclyn’s mission is to support women and couples develop more embodied, trusting relationships with themselves and each other.
+Jaclyn has a solo private practice and is currently accepting new clients.
+Learn more about Jaclyn, and her FAQs and fees.